zaini/snapsense/README.md

 - Doctors can send requests for patients to make a submission
 - Doctors can view their patients submissions and review/flag them
 - Send requests for patients to send you responses
-- Considerations for accessiblity and mobile use have been made where possible
+- Considerations for accessability and mobile use have been made where possible
 - There is validation and testing throughout the application
-- Well documented for future extensibilty, implementing all features for the client as well as documenting the development progress
+- Well documented for future extendibility, implementing all features for the client as well as documenting the development progress
 - And much much more...

 ## Quick Setup Guide